These are by far my favorite energy bar recipes on the blog! Introducing Nutella-Filled Soft Granola Bars!

 The crust is chewy and crunchy at the same time, while the inside is soft, chocolatey, and nutty.
 These soft granola bars are tasty and easy to make, and they are gluten-free and packed with healthy fats to provide lasting energy.

 The filling is a simple blend of nut butter and dark chocolate.
-I used hazelnut butter because hazelnuts and chocolate is a great combo, but you can use any other nut butter.
-The chocolate is not optional, it helps firm up the filling.
+I used hazelnut butter because hazelnuts and chocolate are a great combo, but you can use any other nut butter.
+The chocolate is not optional.
+It helps firm up the filling.

-The crust is easy to make, you process the rolled oats, oat flour, brown rice syrup, almond butter and coconut sugar together in a food processor until you get a very sticky dough.
+The crust is easy to make.
+You process the rolled oats, oat flour, and protein powder in a food processor until you get a coarse meal.
+Then transfer to a bowl and stir in the brown rice syrup, almond butter, and coconut sugar.
 Brown rice syrup is a thick sweetener and helps bind all ingredients together.
-You can use coconut nectar but I don’t recommend maple syrup or agave nectar, I don’t think the bars would hold together well.
+You can use coconut nectar, but I don’t recommend maple syrup or agave nectar.
+The bars would not hold together well.

 Roll the dough using a pastry roller and cut it into 12 rectangles.
 Place a tablespoon of chocolate hazelnut butter on half of them and cover with another rectangle of dough, pressing the sides to close the bars.

-Let me know if you try these super addicting bars in the comment!
+Let me know if you try these super addicting bars in the comments!